How we got here

 May 2008:

-I pitched it at the first RSA Networks Exchange and met lots of supportive people offering to help. :-) My friend Tessy suggested I set up a Surveymonkey survey to start things rolling.
+I pitch it at the first RSA Networks Exchange and meet lots of supportive people offering to help, including Ian Gilmour of OK2B.
+My friend Tessy Britton suggests I set up a Surveymonkey survey to start things rolling.

-The first Mindapples.org site was born, using Wordpress and Surveymonkey.
+The first Mindapples.org site is born, using WordPress.com and Surveymonkey.

 June 2008:

 A few people start talking about us and we rack up our first 100 responses.
-I have some nice conversations with folks at the Young Foundation, Mental Health Foundation and Mind.
+I have some nice conversations with folks at the Young Foundation and Mental Health Foundation.

 July 2008:

-We do our first Mindapples survey internally for a company: the Mental Health Foundation.
+We do our first Mindapples survey internally for a company, the Mental Health Foundation, thanks to Simon Lawton-Smith.

-250 responses - woo-hoo!
+250 responses!
 To celebrate, Tessy does an amazing job analysing and categorising them all.

 August 2008

 Tessy and Very Happy Phil get us a few happiness gurus to take the test.
-I get very stressed out with it all the fame and take a month off.
+I get overwhelmed with all the fame and take a month off.

 September 2008:

-The lovely Liz Miller writes nice things about us, and some more happiness gurus come through.
+The lovely Dr Liz Miller writes nice things about us, and some more happiness gurus come through.

 Tessy and I start planning for The Future.
 A bit more sense of organisation, and Organisation, by now.